 Fishing Regulations Overview

-- Licences: A Full Season Licence is valid from October 1st to September 30th.
-Short-term options are available, too.
+- Licences: A Full Season Licence runs from October to September, with short-term options available for visitors.

 Access Points and Permissions